erhurunp/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task Thirteen -Script to create a symbolic link.
 Task Fourteen - Script to copy HTML files from the current working directory that don't exist or are newer versions than those in the parent working directory.
 Task Fifteen - Script to move files starting with capital letters.
+Task Sixteen - Script to delete some files that end with ~